pansilu/ISTSOS-1/README.md

-# ISTSOS Open source Whether station
+# ISTSOS Open source Weather station

 ISTSOS is a Free and Open Source Sensor Observation Service Data Management System.istSOS allows for managing and dispatch observations from monitoring sensors according to the Sensor Observation Service standard.